Whelping Checklist – What Supplies Do You Need Before Your Dog Has A Litter Of Puppies?

 If so, tell me what you have in your whelping kit in the comment section below.

-UPDATE: I was recently asked when we start to wean our puppies and what do we feed them.
+UPDATE: I was recently asked when we start to wean our puppies and what we feed them.
 We have a whole series on raising our Golden Retriever puppies from 0-8 weeks old.

 However, so you don’t have to go sifting through another 8 blog posts we wean at around 4 weeks and start the puppies on Wellness Core Puppy Formula mixed with warm water for about 10 minutes…basically puppy mush. 🙂